lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 ## Sealing of Husband and Wife

 “The family is ordained of God.
 Marriage between man and woman is essential to His eternal plan” (“[The Family: A Proclamation to the World](/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&id=title1#title1 "/study/scriptures/the-family-a-proclamation-to-the-world/the-family-a-proclamation-to-the-world?lang=eng&id=title1#title1")”).
 A temple sealing joins a husband and wife together for time and all eternity.
-Couples who are sealed in the temple are promised glory and joy throughout eternity (see [Doctrine and Covenants 132:19–20](/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19 "/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19")).
-They will receive these blessings if they are faithful to the covenants they make in the temple.
-Through this ordinance, their children may also be part of their eternal family.
+The couple has sealed upon them “exaltation and glory in all things” ([Doctrine and Covenants 132:19–20](/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19 "/study/scriptures/dc-testament/dc/132?lang=eng&id=p19-p20#p19"); see also [1.1](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number2-p9#title_number2 "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number2-p9#title_number2") in this handbook).
+Heavenly Father promises these and other blessings to couples who remain faithful to temple covenants.

+In the sealing ordinance, a man and a woman receive each other for time and all eternity.
+They make a covenant with God and with each other that they will:

+- Cleave to each other (see [Mark 10:7–9](/study/scriptures/nt/mark/10?lang=eng&id=p7-p9#p7 "/study/scriptures/nt/mark/10?lang=eng&id=p7-p9#p7")).
+- Counsel and work together in love and righteousness (see [Moses 5:1, 12](/study/scriptures/pgp/moses/5?lang=eng&id=p1,p12#p1 "/study/scriptures/pgp/moses/5?lang=eng&id=p1,p12#p1")).
+- Fulfill their divinely appointed roles as husband and wife, father and mother.
+Husbands promise they will preside with “gentleness and meekness, and by love unfeigned” ([Doctrine and Covenants 121:41](/study/scriptures/dc-testament/dc/121?lang=eng&id=p41#p41 "/study/scriptures/dc-testament/dc/121?lang=eng&id=p41#p41")).
+- Keep all the laws of the new and everlasting covenant ([Doctrine and Covenants 66:2](/study/scriptures/dc-testament/dc/66?lang=eng&id=p2#p2 "/study/scriptures/dc-testament/dc/66?lang=eng&id=p2#p2"); [132:6–7, 21](/study/scriptures/dc-testament/dc/132?lang=eng&id=p6-p7,p21#p6 "/study/scriptures/dc-testament/dc/132?lang=eng&id=p6-p7,p21#p6")).

 Church leaders encourage members to prepare to be married and sealed in a temple.
 Where temple marriages are not legally recognized, authorized Church leaders or others can perform civil marriages that are followed by a temple sealing (see [38.3](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number59-p215#title_number59 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number59-p215#title_number59")).
 This pattern may also be followed when a temple marriage could cause parents or immediate family members to feel excluded because they cannot attend the temple ceremony.

+For information about sealing living children to parents, see [27.4](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36 "/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number36-p119#title_number36").

 ![family outside temple](https://www.churchofjesuschrist.org/imgs/07d8902a4b3011eda811eeeeac1e1412efeb5d00/full/%21500%2C/0/default)